open-metadata/OpenMetadata/docs/open-source-community/developer/quick-start-guide.md

 # Quick start guide

 Use this document as a quick start guide to begin developing in OpenMetdata.
-The document answers `what's` and `where's` of the following topic,
+Below, we address the following topics:

 1. Schema, aka models
 2. API's